andyoneal/SphereOpt/README.md

 # SphereOpt

-**SphereOpt v0.8.2 should be considered a "beta" release.
+**SphereOpt v0.8.3 should be considered a "beta" release.
 The worst you should is experience is errors or graphical glitches, in which case you can uninstall the mod.
 Please report any issues you encounter.**

-Improves rendering of Dyson Shells by drastically reducing the amount of data sent to the gpu per shell.
-Impact is larger depending on the number of shells in your Dyson Sphere(s).
+Improves rendering of Dyson Shells, Frames, and Nodes by instancing the shell hexagons and issuing one draw call per layer, instead of one per shell.
+Also implements culling and level of detail for frames/nodes.
+Impact is larger depending on the size of your Dyson Sphere(s).

 In a new game with a large and densely packed sphere containing 5,240 shells, framerate increased from 18fps with [DSPOptimizations](https://dsp.thunderstore.io/package/Selsion/DSPOptimizations/) alone to ~85fps with SphereOpt.